omise/examples/php/README.md

 # OMISE-PHP Sample Code
-**[OMISE-PHP](https://github.com/omise/omise-php)** is a library for connect with Omise Payment Gateway services (see more https://docs.omise.co/).
+**[OMISE-PHP](https://github.com/omise/omise-php)** is a library for connecting with Omise Payment Gateway services (see more https://docs.omise.co/).

-So, all of files in this directory will show you about the best pratices that you should do when implementing  **omise-php** into your project.
+All files in this directory will show you about the best pratices that you should do when implementing  **omise-php** into your project.

 ## Requirements
 - PHP 5.3 and above.
 - Built-in libcurl support.

 ## Installation
-For run a test in this example, you need to install `omise-php` library before.
+For running this example, you need to install `omise-php` library before.
+It can be done by two different methods:

-### Using Composer
+### 1. Using Composer
 You can install the library via [Composer](https://getcomposer.org/).
 If you don't already have Composer installed, first install it by following one of these instructions depends on your OS of choice:
 * [Composer installation instruction for Windows](https://getcomposer.org/doc/00-intro.md#installation-windows)
 * [Composer installation instruction for Mac OS X and Linux](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx)